 Is your process clearly defined?

 Defining your process will help every member of your team know exactly what comes next at every stage of development.
-A clearly defined process will also give you clear insight into the progress you are making and even the fault lines that are emerging in the process, giving you a chance to deal with problems before they become a nuisance to your development process.
+A clearly defined process will also give you clear insight into the progress you are making and even the fault lines that are emerging in the process, giving you a chance to deal with problems such as hacking before they become a nuisance to your development process.

 Many developers skip testing as a way of speeding up the process.
 The problem with this is that failure to test is admitting that your code might be having some problems but you are not willing to face them.
 At the end of the day, the problems you refused to face during the development process will come back to haunt you at a later stage.
 To avoid this, test everything and identify in good time where problems might arise later during development.